 If you need help to pay your council tax because your income has reduced you can claim council tax support.
 This can be done online at www.ambervalley.gov.uk/benefits/council-tax-support/how-to-claim-council-tax-support

-If you are already in receipt of Council Tax Support, but your income has reduced please tell us about the change using our online form at www.ambervalley.gov.uk/benefits/change-in-circumstances.
+If you are already in receipt of Council Tax Support, but your income has reduced, or increased, please tell us about the change using our online form at www.ambervalley.gov.uk/benefits/change-in-circumstances.

 Unfortunately due to the COVID-19 virus the way in which the council deliver community safety services has been affected.
 We do appreciate that people can still experience anti-social behaviour in the community and we aim to support you as much as possible during this difficult time.
 Whilst we are not conducting home visits at this time and investigations are limited in there scope as a result of this, we are still working closely with our colleagues at Derbyshire Constabulary and other partner agencies and are able to sign post and offer support to any member of the community suffering as a result of anti-social behaviour.

 If you are experiencing anti-social behaviour please contact Derbyshire Constabulary on 999 in an emergency, 101 to report an incident or use any of the other methods listed on the contact us section of their website at archive.derbyshire.police.uk/Contact-Us/Contact-Us.

 Alternatively contact Amber Valley Borough Council on 01773 570222 during opening hours or visit www.ambervalley.gov.uk/community/community-safety/anti-social-behaviour.